shanjon/nr1-ingest-metric-script/README.md

 ## thank u
 Andrew Lozoya for providing the original script to publish a custom event to the Event API<br>
 Sam Chung for your troubleshooting genius

+---

+# Open source license
+This project is distributed under the Apache 2 license.

+# Support
+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
+Issues and contributions should be reported to the project here on GitHub.

+We encourage you to bring your experiences and questions to the Explorers Hub where our community members collaborate on solutions and new ideas.

+## Community
+Work with the Explorer's Hub team to create a tag for your app, then update the link below.

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
+You can find this project's topic/threads here:

+https://discuss.newrelic.com/t/{{ APP_NAME }} (Note: This URL is subject to change before GA)

+## Issues / enhancement requests
+Issues and enhancement requests can be submitted in the Issues tab of this repository.
+Please search for and review the existing open issues before submitting a new issue.

+# Contributing
+Work with the Open Source Office to update the email alias below.

+Contributions are encouraged!
+If you submit an enhancement request, we'll invite you to contribute the change yourself.
+Please review our Contributors Guide.

+Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+{{ APP_NAME }}@newrelic.com.